The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 - Name the primary key after the table (`company_id` in `companies`, etc.)
 - Use the same name as the primary key in any foreign key column that references it
 - Identify whether each relationship is one-to-many or many-to-many, and explain what that means for the schema

+**Step 2 — Translate your ERD to SQL**

+Write a `CREATE TABLE` statement for every table in your design.
+For each statement:
+- Use `SERIAL PRIMARY KEY` for the primary key column
+- Use `REFERENCES other_table(other_table_id)` for every foreign key column
+- Order your statements so that parent tables are created before child tables
+- Run your SQL in `psql` and use `\d table_name` to verify the `REFERENCES` constraints appear as expected